gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/index.md

 <tr >

 <td >
-{{< figure src="/images/2014/12/qfn-68-component-package-with-no-solder-paste-aperture-reduction-on-center-pad.png" width="359px" caption="A QFN-68 package with no solder paste aperture reduction on the center pad (not recommended)."  >}}
+{{< img src="qfn-68-component-package-with-no-solder-paste-aperture-reduction-on-center-pad.png" width="359px" caption="A QFN-68 package with no solder paste aperture reduction on the center pad (not recommended)."  >}}

 </td>

 <td >
-{{< figure src="/images/2014/12/qfn-68-component-package-with-solder-paste-aperture-reduction-on-center-pad.png" width="340px" caption="A QFN-68 package with solder paste aperture reduction on the center pad (recommended)."  >}}
+{{< img src="qfn-68-component-package-with-solder-paste-aperture-reduction-on-center-pad.png" width="340px" caption="A QFN-68 package with solder paste aperture reduction on the center pad (recommended)."  >}}

 </td>
 </tr>